NatalyHelps/CodingNotes/ReactFoundation.md

 `);`
  <BR>
  Here, `document.getElementById('root')` specifies the root container element, where the React application is mounted.<BR>

-  Extra:
+ :question: What is the `createRoot()` method?
-  we call the createRoot method to create a React root container for displaying content.
+ : :heavy_check_mark: we call the createRoot method to create a React root container for displaying content.
   React applications typically have a single root DOM node, and everything inside it is managed by React DOM.
  <BR><BR>
    In other words, we give createRoot a DOM element to render in, and React will take over managing the DOM inside it.
    In `ReactDOM.createRoot(document.getElementById('app'));`<br><BR>
      ` document.getElementById('app')` returns a DOM element from index.html.<br><BR>
 `.createRoot()` receives the DOM element as the first argument and creates a root for it.<br><BR>
 `.createRoot()` returns a reference to the root container on which you can call methods like `.render()`.<br><BR>